AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * tegū - to refer (to someone)
 * tekū - to read
 * temuþū - to vary
+* tilkū - to place in space
-* tilkū - to locate
+* tilkcimū - to locate
 * tomirū - to rain
 * traxtū - to complicate
 * trū - to drink